 They run red lights, make illegal turns, follow too closely, pass in no-passing zones and fail to yield to pedestrians at crosswalks.
 Their irresponsible behavior can have devastating consequences.

 Police officers do what they can to enforce the rules of the road, but the reality is accidents still happen.
 Despite writing tickets, law enforcement officers cannot prevent rude drivers from creating dangerous situations that put others at risk and lead to accidents.

 All drivers should be aware of their obligation to try to avoid traffic crashes.
 Each driver in the Commonwealth has a legal responsibility to drive with reasonable care.

 It’s essential to pay attention to your surroundings and remain alert for sudden changes in traffic conditions to anticipate potentially dangerous situations.
-While Kentucky drivers are generally polite, that doesn’t mean that aggressive drivers and rude drivers are non-existent in the Commonwealth.
+While Kentucky drivers are generally most polite, that doesn’t mean that aggressive drivers and rude drivers are non-existent in the Commonwealth.
 Every city and state has some rude and dangerous drivers.
 It only takes one irresponsible driver to cause a serious accident.